dashersw/Spicefinder/README.md

 Classes: Spice, Recepie, Location

-A spice can be used for various recepies.
+A spice can be used for various recepies. <br>
 One spice can only be at one location.
-(Ideally, if you share.)
+(Ideally, if you share.) <br>
-A recepie needs one or more rare spices.
+A recepie needs one or more rare spices. <br>
 Locations can have more spices.
-(Could, but not yet.)
+(Could, but not yet.) <br>

 Interaction: A spice can be added to recepies.
 A spice can be found at one location?!